Table of Contents

 6. Maintain back-end records and version control

-An important part of being able to enforce your clickwrap agreement is managing back-end records of acceptance and being able to produce an audit trail of versions accepted.
-Unless you are able to prove who accepted your agreements and which version(s) of your agreement they accepted, then your clickwrap agreement is not likely to be enforceable.
+An important part of being able to enforce your clickwrap agreement is managing back-end records of acceptance and being able to produce the types of evidence that are most successful in court.
+Unless you can prove who accepted your agreements and which version(s) they accepted, your clickwrap is not likely to be enforceable, as courts have found that customers have no obligation to check the terms periodically for changes.

 By tracking crucial acceptance data like time of acceptance, version of agreement, and other data that ties a specific user to an acceptance event, you will increase clickwrap enforceability in court.